You are here

 Circulating books, recreational paperbacks and the government documents collection are located on the third.

 The Archives, located on the first floor of the Desmarais Library, houses the following special collections: Regional; Faculty; Mining Environment Vertical Files; Rare Books; 4th Years Honours Essay and Graduate Theses; and Archives.

 The J.N.
 Desmarais Library & Archives also contains several specialized collections spread throughout the building such as the Collection franco-ontarienne and the Mining Environment collection.

 E-books are located in two different places:

-Many ebooks may be located with the library’s catalogue.
-These records will have [electronic resource] in the title and will offer a link to the e-book on the search results page.
+- Many ebooks may be located with the library’s catalogue.
+These records will say they are Available online on the search results page.

 Access to the Collections